 If you are planning to have a mobile app designed for your business, you should first consider development costs.
-Mobile app development company Atlanta divided app in a multi-stage process.
+Mobile app development company Atlanta divided the app into a multi-stage process.
 Each stage requires specialization, plus multiple tests to ensure quality and functionality.
 But if you could build a mobile app that successfully addresses the needs and wants of your market, your business could enjoy a windfall of profits.

 Why Does Your Business Need A Mobile App?

 Need to take advantage of this super-powered technology?
 Because customers/clients crave innovation, and they love apps.
-Mobile app downloads were up 15% from the previous year in 2016, totalling more than 90 billion downloads (Techcrunch 2017), In that same year, mobile apps generated $88.3 billion in total revenue.
+Mobile app downloads were up 15% from the previous year in 2016, totaling more than 90 billion downloads (Techcrunch 2017), In that same year, mobile apps generated $88.3 billion in total revenue.
 Think that’s impressive?
 Well, consumers love mobile apps so much, that the expected revenue for mobile apps in 2020 is expected to be $189 billion.
-These numbers speak to a growing interest and market reliance of mobile app technology.
+These numbers speak to a growing interest and market reliance on mobile app technology.

 If your business has a mobile-responsive website, you are already ahead of 91 percent of everyone else.
 But if you add a mobile app, you could exponentially increase your lead over your closest competitors.